 Here’s a sneak peek at some of tips you’ll find in our report, which you can access down below.

 Knowledge is power.
-To capture the best hotel rate, you must review your numbers to identify the destinations your travellers are heading to most frequently and where you have the most leverage.
-If you clearly can demonstrate to a supplier that you book 1,000 rooms a year in a specific city and that your travellers only use three hotels there, sell that in the RFP!
+To capture the best hotel rate, you must review your numbers to identify the destinations your travelers are heading to most frequently and where you have the most leverage.
+If you clearly can demonstrate to a supplier that you book 1,000 rooms a year in a specific city and that your travelers only use three hotels there, sell that in the RFP!

 Curb the blackouts.
 During the RFP, the hotel may push to include blackout dates when your negotiated rates will not apply.
 To control costs, limit these to no more than four blackout periods in a calendar year.